quipo/goprofiler/README.md

 ## Introduction

 Simple profiling support package for Go.

 Inspired by [Dave Cheney's library](https://github.com/davecheney/profile), with extra functionality and automation.

-The library can take CPU, Memory, Block and Goroutine profiles.
+The library can take CPU, Memory, Block, Mutex and Goroutine profiles.
 It can either take a single snapshot, or can take snapshots at regular intervals.

 ## Installation